Glossary of Online Learning Terms

 INFORMAL LEARNING: Informal learning occurs when people have a need to know something.
 They set their own learning objectives and acquire knowledge, skills and information in their own ways.
 This could be through asking questions, observing experts, practicing and conversing.
 It’s the kind of natural learning humans do outside of a structured environment.

 INSTRUCTIONAL DESIGN: Instructional design involves the identification of the performance, skill and knowledge gaps of a particular group of people and creating or selecting learning experiences that close this gap.
 Instructional designers base their learning decisions on cognitive psychology, instructional theory and best practices.

 INSTRUCTOR LED TRAINING (ILT): ILT typically refers to providing instruction in a classroom environment where the instructor and learners are together at the same time and in the same physical location.
 It may occur virtually

 INSTRUCTIONAL DESIGNER: An instructional designer practices the craft and science of instructional design.
-This person identifies the needs of a targeted audience and determines the best approaches for meeting the audience’s needs.
+This person identifies the needs and performance issues of a targeted audience and determines the best approaches for meeting the audience’s needs and improving performance.
 It could involve designing and writing online learning courses as well as writing the manuals needed for Instructor-Led Training.
-Some instructional designers also create graphics and use authoring systems to produce online courses.
+Some instructional designers also create graphics and use authoring tools to produce online courses.

 INTERACTIVE MULTIMEDIA: Interactive multimedia allows learners to provide input to an online course and receive feedback as a result of the input.
 The input might consist of a mouse click or drag, gestures, voice commands, touching an input screen, text entry and live interactions with connected participants.